PeterWaher/IoTGateway/Waher.IoTGateway/Root/Markdown.md

 Smileys are supported in markdown text, and converted to the corresponding emojis.
 For a list of supported smileys, click [here](Smileys.md).

-### Script

-[Script](Script.md) can be embedded inline in a block, between curly braces `{` and `}`.
-Example:

-	a is {a:=5} and b is {b:=6}. a\*b is therefore {a*b}.

-This becomes:

-a is {a:=5} and b is {b:=6}. a\*b is therefore {a*b}.

-When a user session is created, it will contain a variable named `Global` that points to a global variables collection.
-The global variables collection and the session variables colletion can be used by resources to keep application states.
-Script can create variables freely, and will be available to all script for the user, as long as the session is kept alive, if stored in the session.
-States will be available for all script on the server, if accessed through the `Global` variables collection.
-The session state will also contain a variable named
-`Request` that contains detailed information about the current request.

-Example:

-	This page has been generated {Global.NrTimesMarkdownLoaded:=(try Global.NrTimesMarkdownLoaded+1 catch 1)} times since the start of the server.

-This becomes:

-This page has been generated {Global.NrTimesMarkdownLoaded:=(try Global.NrTimesMarkdownLoaded+1 catch 1)} times since the start of the server.

-**Note**: If the count does not increment when the page is loaded or refreshed, it means you're receiving a cached result.
-You can control page cache rules using [Metadata tags](#metadata).

 =========================================================================================================================================================